Use Local Pool Water Delivery To Refill Your Pool

 If you've ever tried to fill your swimming pool with a regular garden hose, you know how long it can take.
 Pools require lots of water to fill them and you may not have the time to wait around.
 If you're on a well, it might make the well run dry, or burn out your well pump.

 Pool water delivery services offer clean, treated, and balanced water that can eliminate minerals and metals from your local water source.
 And you save on initial chemicals as most pool water that's delivered is already balanced and ready to swim in.
-Another huge benefit is you can order your pool water delivery and swim the same day.
+Another huge benefit is you can order your pool water and swim the same day.

 The downside is the possible cost.
 Pool water delivery may cost a little more than filling your pool by yourself.
 It's best to get several quotes from local suppliers and compare that to your city water fill-up.
 And remember to factor in your time and the convenience of having water delivered to your home.